gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 -   Rebase your commit against the latest upstream HEAD.
 This rebase also causes your commits to undergo massaging from the just downloaded commit-msg hook.
--   Prompt for a Reference Id for each commit (if it was not already provded) and include it as a "fixes: #n" tag in the commit log.
+-   Prompt for a Reference Id for each commit (if it was not already provided) and include it as a "fixes: #n" tag in the commit log.
 You can just hit
     <enter> at this prompt if your submission is purely for review
     purposes.